-Summary: As their name suggests, BridgeCrowd offer the investors the opportunity to invest in bridging loans for (mainly) residential properties.
-This is quite a competitive marketplace nowadays with several firms offering similar products which has had a downward pressure on rates earned and deal flows becoming slower.
-That being said, BridgeCrowd have a good track record so far and have closed plenty of deals and (as of 2018) had a admirable performance ratio of all loans being returned with interest and capital.
+Summary of BridgeCrowd Review: As their name suggests, BridgeCrowd offer the investors the opportunity to invest in bridging loans for (mainly) residential properties.
+This is quite a competitive marketplace nowadays.
+Several firms offeri similar products which has had a downward pressure on rates earned and deal flows becoming slower.
+That being said, BridgeCrowd have a good track record so far.
+They have closed plenty of deals and (as of 2018) had a admirable performance ratio of all loans being returned with interest and capital.
 Ultimately this won’t be for everyone, as the minimum investment is large.

 Here is how Bridgecrowd compares to other platforms in the property space.
-Do note that the product types and quality of security can vary quite a lot, and as a result the returns may not be strictly comparable.
+Do note that the product types and quality of security can vary quite a lot.
+As a result the returns may not be strictly comparable.

 |Platform||Link||Target Rate (%)||My XIRR (%)||Status||Live Rating|

 |Review||Up to 16%||-5.4% (estimate)||CLOSED||1.5/5|

 |Review||Up to 7.2%||7.23%||OPEN||4/5|

 |Review||Up to 13%||0.03% (estimate)||CLOSED||2.5/5|

 |Review||Up to 8%||1.89%||OPEN||3.5/5|

 The BridgeCrowd have been in operation since 2014.
 They provide short-term finance for bridging loans secured by property.
 Their history goes back even further than this as previously they arranged bridging loans in 2010 although the source of finance was not P2P.
 They may be correct in their assertion that they are the experts in their field.
 This is backed up by an unblemished (as of 2019) record of no investor losing capital or interest.